-Holy Week practices in the Philippines
+What are common Holy Week practices in the Philippines?

 Easter egg hunt

-A fairly new practice that’s starting to become popular in the Philippines, the Easter egg hunt has been adopted from Western countries.
+The Easter egg hunt has been adopted from Western countries and has become extremely popular.

-The Easter egg hunt symbolizes the resurrection of Jesus Christ.
-The egg is used as a representation of new beginnings, and so it signifies hope.
+In a sense, the Easter egg hunt symbolizes the resurrection of Jesus Christ.
+The egg is used as a representation of new beginnings, and thus used to signify hope.

 The egg hunt is usually played out at home or in church activities, but to keep the tradition fun, it is now being played in malls or in activity centers by kids accompanied by adults. – Alanis Banzon/Rappler.com

-Note: Editor’s Note: This piece was originally published in April 2017.
-Rappler is republishing it to mark Holy Week 2023.